Landlords and Tenants: Rights and Responsibilities

 Security deposits are attached to the individuals who are stated within the lease and are returned to the leaseholder(s) who have remained on the lease until the end of the rental term.

-Minnesota law does not set a limit for the amount a landlord may require for a security deposit.
-A landlord can increase the amount of the security deposit at any time during a “periodic tenancy” (a rental agreement in which no final date is mentioned), but only if the tenant is given proper advance written notice.
+Minnesota law does not set a limit for the amount a landlord may require for a security deposit, but some cities, like Minneapolis, have ordinances that set a limit on the amount of a security deposit.
+(Mpls.
+Code of Ord., tit.
+12, art.
+XVI, § 244.2040 (restricting security deposit amount and providing for payment by installments)) A landlord can increase the amount of the security deposit at any time during a “periodic tenancy” (a rental agreement in which no final date is mentioned), but only if the tenant is given proper advance written notice.
 Generally, this notice period is one rental period plus a day.
 (Click here for an explanation of “periodic leases.”)

 The Lease

-The terms of any rental agreement are stated in the lease.
-This can be either a signed, written document or an oral agreement.
-The landlord may ask for the tenant’s full name and date of birth on the lease or application.
-[Minn.
-Stat. § 504B.111 (2023)] If a building contains 12 or more residential units, the owner must use a written lease.
-[Minn.
-Stat. § 504B.111 (2023)] An owner who fails to provide a written lease as required is guilty of a petty misdemeanor.
+A lease is an agreement between a tenant and a landlord setting the terms of the tenancy.
+A lease can be either a signed, written document or an oral agreement.
+However, if a lease is for a year or more, it must be in writing.
+(Minn.
+Stat. § 513.05 (2025)) If a building contains 12 or more residential units, the owner must use a written lease.
+(Minn.
+Stat. § 504B.111 (2024)) An owner who fails to provide a written lease as required is guilty of a petty misdemeanor.
 If there are fewer than 12 residential units, the owner may use an oral agreement without violating the law.
+Landlords may ask for the tenant’s full name and date of birth on the lease or application.
+(Minn.
+Stat. § 504B.111 (2024)) A landlord must provide on a rental application the option for a prospective tenant to submit an individual taxpayer identification number (ITIN) or a Social Security number (SSN).
+A landlord must not deny a rental application solely because the prospective tenant provided an ITIN.
+(Minn.
+Stat. § 504B.117 (2024))

 Any tenant with a written lease must be given a copy of the written lease.
-[Minn.
+(Minn.
 Stat. § 504B.115, subd.
-1 (2023)] If legal action is taken to enforce a written lease (except for the nonpayment of rent, disturbing the peace, malicious destruction of property, or illegal activities; Click here for an explanation of “illegal activities”), it is a defense for the tenant to show that the landlord did not give the tenant a copy of the written lease.
+1 (2024)) If legal action is taken to enforce a written lease (except for the nonpayment of rent, disturbing the peace, malicious destruction of property, or illegal activities; Click here for an explanation of “illegal activities”), it is a defense for the tenant to show that the landlord did not give the tenant a copy of the written lease.
 The landlord can argue against this defense by showing that the tenant had actual knowledge of the terms of the lease.
-[Minn.
+(Minn.
 Stat. § 504B.115, subd.
-2 (2023)]
+2 (2024))

 If the lease allows the landlord to recover attorney fees in an action between the landlord and tenant, the tenant is also entitled to recover attorney fees (or costs) in the same situations.
 This is effective for leases entered into on or after August 1, 2011, and for leases renewed on or after August 1, 2012.
-[Minn.
-Stat. § 504B.172 (2023)]
+(Minn.
+Stat. § 504B.172 (2024))

 If a tenant builds or buys a home, changes jobs, or has health problems that require relocation, a tenant does not have a legal right to get out of a lease, unless the lease itself contains other provisions which allow a tenant to break the lease or the landlord agrees to release the tenant from the terms of the lease.

-The landlord or “personal representative” of a tenant’s estate may terminate a lease upon the death of the tenant after two full months’ written notice.
-[Minn.
-Stat. § 504B.265 (2023)] A tenant may vacate a unit if it becomes condemned.
+If a tenant dies, the landlord or “personal representative” of a tenant’s estate may terminate the lease with two full months’ written notice.
+(Minn.
+Stat. § 504B.265 (2024)) A tenant may vacate a unit if it becomes condemned (click here for more information).
 In certain circumstances, a tenant called to duty in the armed forces can give 30 days’ notice.
-Military service members/ tenants should contact their Judge Advocate General Office for information.
+(50 U.S.C. § 3955(d) (2025)) Military service members/ tenants should contact their Judge Advocate General Office for information.

 There are two kinds of leases and the laws are different for each: